| Macroeconomic Class Discussion Questions Answers

 excess reserves as the Federal Reserve pays with reserves and receives reserves

-3. The discount rate is the rate charged by the Federal Reserve on
+in payment 3.
+The discount rate is the rate charged by the Federal Reserve on

 loans to member